 Hypophosphatasia does not discriminate, and its effects can be felt by people of all genders, ages, races, ethnicities, socioeconomic statuses, religions, and sexual orientations.
 As a rare patient population, we have experienced first-hand the impact of what it feels like to be excluded, discounted and ignored.

-As such, the mission of Soft Bones is to provide a place where HPP patients feel that they are not alone, which means our staff is commited to creating an environment that is free from discrimination, where everyone is welcomed and people come to connect, learn and ultimately thrive.
+As such, the mission of Soft Bones is to provide a place where HPP patients feel that they are not alone, which means our staff is committed to creating an environment that is free from discrimination, where everyone is welcomed and people come to connect, learn and ultimately thrive.

 Our DEI work takes on many forms, from incorporating diverse viewpoints from patients with various levels of severity of HPP, to connecting with researchers from different backgrounds and cultures, to ensuring our materials are available in many different languages and in hard copies as well as online.